 The SEND Conference

-Salford Professional Development is proud to relaunch our annual SEND Conference!
+Salford Professional Development is proud to bring you The SEND Conference.

 This event will bring together sector leaders, professionals, and parents to reflect on the current system and explore meaningful changes that can positively impact the young people at the heart of this discussion.